What is Big Data?

 Again, when in 2012, Hurricane Sandy hit the US it was analyzed by Walmart, from the data it had collected and analyzed from such previous instances, that people generally buy emergency equipment and strawberry pop-tarts when a warning for an approaching hurricane is declared.
 So, this time too, Walmart quickly filled its racks with the emergency equipment people would require during the hurricane in the red alert areas.
 This made the selling of these products very quick and Walmart gaining a lot of profit.

 By this, our second section of the Hadoop tutorial comes to an end.
 In this section of What is Big Data Hadoop tutorial, we learned ‘What is Big Data?’ and discussed about Big Data Analytics, Big Data technologies, Big Data tools, and so on.
-In the next session on this Hadoop tutorial, we will be learning about Hadoop in detail.
+In the next session on this Hadoop tutorial, we will be learning about Hadoop Architecture in detail.

 What is Big Data?
 Learn more from Intellipaat’s Top Big Data Hadoop Interview Questions and crack all Big Data interviews!